 Into the 2000s

-By 2005, 60% of their manufacturing materials came from Nigerian farms; this helped slash import reliance and keep their prices low.
-Their “Indomie Fan Club” hooked kids with school events, while their 2004’s “Indomie Believer” kiosks turned street vendors into brand ambassadors.
+By 2005, 60% of their raw materials came from Nigerian farms; this helped slash import reliance and keep their prices low.
+Their “Indomie Fan Club” hooked kids with school events, while their 2004 “Indomie Believer” kiosks turned street vendors into brand ambassadors.
 Into the decade, digital buzz grew, with their recipes going viral online.
 This would draw them their first competitors.
 One of them, Golden Crown, was unable to match Indomie’s reach or place in the culture and flopped quickly.

 2010s: Crushing the Competition

-10 factories across Nigeria, a vast distribution web and roots embedded in Nigeria’s food culture has made Indomie untouchable.
+10 factories across Nigeria, a vast distribution web and roots embedded in Nigeria’s food culture have made Indomie untouchable.
 Their taglines have seeped into slang and featured in songs and films.
+It has also become a generation marker of sorts, as there’s now a so-called ‘Indomie Generation’.
 An ecosystem of suppliers and vendors thrived around them, serving as proof that Indomie was not just a product, but Nigeria’s very own.
 Many Nigerians remain unaware of its Indonesian origins.
 Even if they did, they would not care.

 Today, the name Indomie has become shorthand for noodles.
 There’s just Indomie.